 Low prices absolutely depend upon aggressive streamlining and standardization of options.
 Go into a big box store and ask for a minor modification.
 Let me know how it goes.

 It’s tough to be an upholsterer in the modern market, that is true.

 But if we can recognize areas where we have an advantage, perhaps we can rediscover our competitive footing.

-Upholstery isn’t dying – we’re merely recalibrating.
+Upholstery isn’t dying – we’re just re-calibrating.

-I’d encourage you in the weeks ahead to consider yourself as a consumer – where do you knowingly pass on the least expensive option and why?
-What do you value?
+I’d encourage you in the weeks ahead to consider yourself as a consumer – where do you knowingly bypass the least expensive option and why?
+What did a higher priced business say, or do, to communicate their value in a way that made sense to you?
 How can you apply that information to your own marketing?